nafiul-araf/RFM-Segmentation/README.md

 This project is implemented using MySQL for data processing and segmentation, and Python for data visualization.

 1. **Data Extraction**: Retrieve relevant customer information (e.g., customer name, city, country), sales frequency, and monetary value for analysis.
-2. **Recency Calculation**: Calculate the recency metric by determining the days since the last purchase, based on the final date in the dataset.
+2. **Retency Calculation**: Calculate the retency metric by determining the days since the last purchase, based on the final date in the dataset.
-3. **Score Calculation**: Use the `ntile` function to divide Recency, Frequency, and Monetary Value into quartiles, creating a score for each metric.
+3. **Score Calculation**: Use the `ntile` function to divide Retency, Frequency, and Monetary Value into quartiles, creating a score for each metric.
 4. **RFM Segmentation**: Concatenate the scores to create unique RFM scores and assign customers to predefined segments.
 5. **Data Visualization**: Visualize the customer segments and insights derived from the RFM analysis using Python libraries (e.g., Matplotlib, Seaborn) for enhanced analysis and presentation.

 ## SQL Code for RFM Segmentation

 Below is the SQL code used for this project.
 The code is broken down into four Common Table Expressions (CTEs) for clarity and modularity:

 ### CTE1: Initial Aggregation
 The first CTE (`cte1`) aggregates data by calculating Frequency (count of unique orders), Monetary Value (total sales), and retrieving the Last Order Date for each customer.
-It also fetches the final date from the dataset to assist with Recency calculation.
+It also fetches the final date from the dataset to assist with Retency calculation.

 ```sql
 with cte1 as (